jjvanzon/Circular-Language-Spec/spec/commands/start-and-stop.md

 The executable command above might currently be running at normal speed, since it appears to be in __Play__ state.
 Here are more examples of executable command object in different states.

-The following command might be paused:
+The following command might be in a paused state:

 ![](images/2.%20Start%20&%20Stop.024.png)